boltops-tools/kubes/docs/_docs/helpers/google/secret_data.md

 categories: helpers-google
 ---

-The `google_secret_data` helper fetches secret data that is one single file from Google Secrets.
+The `google_secret_data` helper fetches secret data that is designed to be in one single file from Google Secrets.

 ## Example